Suhmata: Ottoman era

-British Mandate era
+British Mandate period

 During the Mandatory Palestine, an agricultural school was established.
 The schools, a mosque, a church, two rain-fed irrigation pools, existed up until 1948.

 In the 1922 census of Palestine conducted by the British Mandate authorities, Submata had a population of 632; 589 Muslims and 43 Melkite Christians, increasing in the 1931 census to 796; 752 Muslims and 44 Christians, in a total of 175 houses.

 Over 70 percent of the village land was rocky and uncultivated, covered with oak and wild pears.
 The agricultural land was planted with wheat, barley, maize, tobacco, and vegetables.
 Suhmata's tobacco had a reputation for quality.

 During the 1929 Palestine riots, residents of Suhmata attempted to attack the Jewish community of nearby Peki'in, but the village's Druze mukhtar (chief), Abdallah Saleh, intervened to protect them.
 Nevertheless, the threat led several Jewish families to leave Peki'in.

 The residents of Suhmata participated in the 1936–1939 Arab revolt in Palestine, and in early 1938, the village police station was attacked.
 According to one of the guards, the station, which was manned by the constable and other Arab personnel, was suddenly stormed by dozens of armed assailants.
 They killed the station commander, captured the remaining officers, and later released them.

 In the 1945 statistics, Suhmata had a population of 1,130; 1060 Muslims and 70 Christians, with a total of 17,056 dunams of land.
 Of this, a total of 3,290 dunums was allocated to cereals; 1,901 dunums were irrigated or used for orchards, while 135 dunams were built-up (urban) area.